MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-In some scenarios, attackers perform a denial of service (DoS) rather than just stealing information.
-Deleting a large number of accounts is one DoS technique.
+In some scenarios, attackers perform denial of service (DoS) attacks rather than only stealing information.
+Deleting a large number of accounts is one method of attempting a DoS attack.

-In this detection, an alert is triggered when more than 5% of all accounts are deleted.
+In this detection, an alert is triggered any time more than 5% of all accounts are deleted.
 The detection requires read access to the deleted object container.
 For information about configuring read-only permissions on the deleted object container, see **Changing permissions on a deleted object container** in [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx).

 **Investigation**

-Review the list of deleted accounts and understand if there is a pattern or a business reason that might justify this massive deletion.
+Review the list of deleted accounts and determine if there is a pattern or a business reason that justifies a large-scale deletion.

 **Remediation**